Small businesses are thriving in the United States–there are 31.7 million of them!

 With strong competitors like Payoneer and PayPal, how has Stripe distinguished itself?

 It has positioned itself as a comprehensive financial solutions provider.
-Stripe targets developers and business owners who want to actively manage their payments processes.
+Stripe targets developers and business owners who want to actively manage their payment processes.

 It offers various financial facilities and business cards to manage online payments instead of being just a payment gateway.
 It also has local partner programs to offer complete marketing solutions.